ShirMrg/HW/README.md

 # HW
-data analyst course WH
+data analyst course WH!
-all home work from the corse
+all home work from the course